troy896/magisk-files/note.md

-## Magisk 017cca27-delta by HuskyDG
+## Magisk 18a0b94a-delta by HuskyDG

-- Don't set native bridge by `property_service`
+- Synchronize with the upstream source

 ### Diffs to official Magisk

-- [General] Restore MagiskHide, uses system logcat to monitor app processes startup: disabled or abnormal logcat can't use MagiskHide.
+- [General] Restore MagiskHide, uses system logcat to monitor app processes startup: abnormal logcat can't use MagiskHide.
 - [App] The package name is `io.github.huskydg.magisk`
 - [App] Support Magisk installation without boot image for emulators
 - [General] Copy required files to `/system` for `addon.d`, like Lygisk